G-Milzink/CI_PP3_MD/README.md

 ### User Goals

 - The abillity to search a database for one or more movies based on certain specific criteria.
-- The abillity to keep/review.delete past search results.
+- The abillity to keep/review/delete previous search results.
 - The abillity to add movies to the database.

 ### Site owner goals